Read the following pairs of sentences:

 - I know a man whose son is at Oxford.

-- He got a letter which he had been expecting.
+- He got a letter that he had been expecting.

 Here the words who, whose and which are examples of relative pronouns.
 Let’s examine what purpose they serve in the sentences.